 One may choose from among four driving modes, including Comfort, Sport, Custom, and Bentley, the last designated by a stylized “B” on the console knob.
 Choose “B” to enjoy what Bentley engineers feel is the best combination of ride and handling characteristics.
 You may feel a twinge of guilt for selecting any other mode.

 Technology Meets Design

-The usual Bentley luxury is well represented with ultra-soft leather, choice of eight wood veneers and the same metal finish used for high-end watches.
-Bentley says it made the new Continental GT even quieter inside, the better to enjoy either the standard 650-watt, 10-speaker audio system or the mind-blowing optional Naim 2,200-watt, 18-speaker system.
+The usual Bentley luxury is well represented with ultra-soft leather and a choice of eight wood veneers.
+Additionally, it is the same metal finish used for high-end watches.
+Bentley says it made the new Continental GT even quieter inside.
+That is the better to enjoy either the standard 650-watt, 10-speaker audio system or the mind-blowing optional Naim 2,200-watt, 18-speaker system.

 By far the coolest interior feature has to be the optional Bentley Rotating Display.
 It’s the big infotainment and navigation screen when you need it, or touch a button and it rotates to another panel with an analog compass, a timer, and an outside-air-temperature gauge.
 Touch the button again, and the assembly rotates to a expose a wood veneer panel matching perfectly with the dash trim.

-Bentley is also stepping up its safety tech, giving the 2019 Continental GT a wide range of driver-assist features, including semi-autonomous steering capability.
+Bentley is also stepping up its safety tech, giving the 2019 Continental GT a wide range of driver-assist features.
+This includes semi-autonomous steering capability.
 We can’t imagine anyone wanting to let a computerized invisible driver take over in this car, however.